-- 1. Students enrolled for a Full time BSIT Program must have completed the program within a maximum duration of 6 years and attempted not more than 180 credits.
-Those enrolled for a Part time Undergraduate program must have completed the program within a maximum duration of 7.5 years and attempted not more than 180 credits - 2.
+- 1. Students enrolled for a Full time Undergraduate Program must have completed the program within a maximum duration of 6 years and attempted not more than 180 credits.
+Those enrolled for a Part time Undergraduate program must have completed the program within a maximum duration of 7.5 years and attempted not more than 180 credits. - 2.
 The successful completion of 120 credit hours - 3.
-The number of credit hours as specified in the as specified in the core and concentration - 4.
-Achievement of CGPA not less than 2.00 in the following: - 4.1.
-Overall 120 credits earned - 4.2.
-In Concentration Courses - 5.
+The number of credit hours as specified in the core, major and concentration - 4.
+Achievement of CGPA not less than 2.00 in the following: - 3.1.
+Overall 120 credits earned - 3.2.
+In Major / Concentration Courses - 5.
 Students must attain a minimum of "C" grade in every Capstone course - 6.
 Students are required to fill the graduation application along with fee as applicable. - 7.
-Recommended for graduation by Graduation Board c.
-BSCS Graduation Requirement
+Recommended for graduation by Graduation Board xi.
+Provisional Certificate xii.
+Graduation Board